 Your Process Needs to Facilitate the Buyer

 - how much coverage you need.

 The Producer’s Prospecting Dilemma

-or you just don’t get enough of them to meet quota.
-Either way, you’ll be missing out on
+When you have the wrong balance between these two objectives, your leads either don’t convert or you just don’t get enough of them to meet quota.
+Either way, you’ll be missing out on potential sales.

 Diversify Your Lead Sources

 Agents are struggling to find consistent and reliable sources of leads as competition only becomes fiercer.
 The reality is this: no one or two sources will be able to sustain you for long.
 As such, you need to be prepared to receive leads in as many different ways as possible to keep your leads pouring in, if a source doesn’t provide enough one day.
 For most agents, this means investing in marketing, prospecting, and pursuing referrals.